CultivateHQ/cultivateHQ.com/source/posts/2015-11-05-phoenix-elm-9.md

         Json.at ["data"] (Json.list seat)
     ```

+    What we want to do here is the following:

+    1. Make an HTTP request
+    2. If the response is successful
+      1. Parse the give JSON into a List of Seat records
+      2. Build a Task that will call the `update` function with a SetSeats action
+      3. Convert the Task into an Effects.Task that can be run by StartApp
+    3. If the response was not successful

     There's a _lot_ going on here, so let's walk through it.
-Our `fetchSeats` function is going to generate an `Effects.task` that will perform an HTTP request when it is called.
-It is important to note that we are not actually doing the HTTP request in this function, merely building an Effects task that will enable StartApp to perform the request when the Effect is called.
+Our `fetchSeats` function is going to generate an `Effects.task` that StartApp can use to perform an HTTP request when it calls it.
+It is important to note that we are not actually doing the HTTP request in this function, merely building an Effects.Task that will enable StartApp to perform the request when it handles the Effect.

-    The response to the HTTP request, once it is called, will then be passed to our `decodeSeat` function.
-The `decodeSeat` function will attempt to parse the response from JSON into a List of Seat records.
-The result of this is passed as the first argument to `Task.toMaybe` using Elm's pipe operator `|>`.
+    We then use the Elm |> operator to create a partial function that will be called once the HTTP request has been made.

     <div class="callout">
       Note the Elm's pipe operator is not quite the same an Elixir's.
 In Elixir <code>"some value" |> String.reverse |> String.upcase</code> is just syntactic sugar to make it easier to work with functions that have calls to other functions within their params.
 At compile time it is converted into <code>String.upcase(String.reverse("some value"))</code>.